 - Peel the potatoes and cut into equal size pieces, approximately 2-inches.
 If you choose to leave the skins on, be sure to scrub the skins very well to remove all dirt.

 - Boil the potatoes in well-salted water.
 Anytime a recipe calls for boiling veggies, potatoes, or pasta, in salted water, it should taste like the ocean.
-Not enough salt and you’ll have a bland result in the end.
+Not enough salt and you’ll have bland mashed potatoes in the end, and no one wants bland mashed potatoes!

 - Don’t over boil.
 You just want them to cook to the point that the tip of a knife will pierce the potato with little resistance.
 Over-boiling will cause the potatoes to fall apart in the water.

 - Drain the potatoes and return them to the hot pot uncovered.
 Let them steam for a minute or two to dry out and rid the pot of excess moisture.

 - Combine the butter, dairy, and other ingredients in another pot.
 Bring to a simmer before adding them to the hot potatoes.
 Never add cold ingredients to your hot potatoes.

-- Mash by hand, not with a machine.
+- Mash the potatoes by hand, not with a machine.
 There is a lot of starch in these potatoes, and the mechanical action of a mixer or food processor releases more of the starch.
 This has the potential of making the finished mashed potatoes gluey and gummy.
 If this happens, you can rescue gummy mashed potatoes by stirring in more hot cream or stock.
 Rather than light and fluffy, they will be a lot creamier, but at least they won’t be gummy.